Chronology of discoveries of water on Mars: Mars Odyssey

-In July 2003, at a conference in California, it was announced that the Gamma Ray Spectrometer (GRS) on board the Mars Odyssey had discovered huge amounts of water over vast areas of Mars.
-Mars has enough ice just beneath the surface to fill Lake Michigan twice.
-In both hemispheres, from 55 degrees latitude to the poles, Mars has a high density of ice just under the surface; one kilogram of soil contains about 500 g of water ice.
+Mars Odyssey's Gamma Ray Spectrometer (GRS) had discovered huge amounts of water over vast areas of Mars.
+In both hemispheres, from 55 degrees latitude to the poles, Mars has a high density of ice just beneath the surface; one kilogram of soil contains about 500 g of water ice.
 But, close to the equator, there is only 2 to 10% of water in the soil.
 Scientists believe that much of this water is locked up in the chemical structure of minerals, such as clay and sulfates.
 Previous studies with infrared spectroscopes have provided evidence of small amounts of chemically or physically bound water.
 The Viking landers detected low levels of chemically bound water in the Martian soil.
 It is believed that although the upper surface only contains a percent or so of water, ice may lie just a few feet deeper.
-Some areas, Arabia Terra, Amazonis quadrangle, and Elysium quadrangle contain large amounts of water.
-Analysis of the data suggest that the southern hemisphere may have a layered structure.
-Both of the poles showed buried ice, but the north pole had none close to it because it was covered over by seasonal carbon dioxide (dry ice).
-When the measurements were gathered, it was winter at the north pole so carbon dioxide had frozen on top of the water ice.
+Some areas, Arabia Terra, Amazonis quadrangle, and Elysium quadrangle, contain large amounts of water.
+Analysis of the data suggests that the southern hemisphere may have a layered structure.
+Both poles showed buried ice, but the North Pole had none close to it because it was covered by seasonal carbon dioxide (dry ice).
+When the measurements were gathered, it was winter at the North Pole, so carbon dioxide had frozen on top of the water ice.
 There may be much more water further below the surface; the instruments aboard the Mars Odyssey are only able to study the top meter or so of soil.
 If all holes in the soil were filled by water, this would correspond to a global layer of water 0.5 to 1.5 km deep.

 The Phoenix lander confirmed the initial findings of the Mars Odyssey.
-It found ice a few inches below the surface and the ice is at least 8 inches deep.
-When the ice is exposed to the Martian atmosphere it slowly sublimates.
+It found ice a few inches below the surface, and the ice is at least 8 inches deep.
+When the ice is exposed to the Martian atmosphere, it slowly sublimates.
 In fact, some of the ice was exposed by the landing rockets of the craft.